|

 why it is not necessary, nor effective, to have a designated "Boss of the

 Sovereigns" to motivate responsible actions from the people.
-People will not have to drive to

 places far away from where they live in order to work to survive.
 They can